"*" indicates required fields

 Your ex can try to force you out of the home, but they cannot legally.
 Until the divorce is finalised, you both have the right to remain in the home.
 Once you are officially divorced you may decide to sell.
 Again, this isn’t an obligation.
 If you want to remain in the home, you may wish to buy your ex out.
 Usually, spouses trying to force a property sale need to free up the capital so they can find a property of their own.
 Therefore, this is sometimes an agreeable solution for both parties.

-If you cannot afford to buy your ex out and do not have any children, it may be best to sell the property and start afresh.
+If you cannot afford to buy your ex out and do not have any children, it may be best to sell your property fast and start afresh.
 Alternatively, you can attend mediation with your ex to reach a conclusion or allow your solicitors to have agreement discussions on your behalf.

 If your ex has left the family home and you are residing in it with your children (under the age of 18) most legal bodies would grant that you remain there, as long as you have ample finances, until the children are out of full-time education or over the age of 18.